Aayushojhaa/Aayushojhaa/README.md

 ---

-> I don’t just deploy infrastructure — I design systems that survive scale.
+> Building infrastructure that scales, survives failure, and performs under pressure.